 In 1894, the VIA purchased the property where the Anderson-Price Memorial Building now stands for $1,200.
 The property consisted of a store building with an attached residence.
 Ormond’s library was moved from its Lincoln Avenue location to the storefront.
 Mrs. Elisha Pinkerton, widow of the town’s first minister and founder of the Union Church, lived in the residence as payment for her services as the librarian.

 In 1912, the VIA began plans for the construction of the Anderson-Price Memorial Building to be used as both a library and a meeting place for the VIA and other community groups.
 Gail Borden, husband of one of the leaders of the VIA, commissioned the famed New York architect, Ogden Codman Jr., to design the building.
 Mr. Codman rendered several possible choices, but the VIA chose not to use any of his plans.
 Mr. Borden then commissioned Meredith E. Fidler to design the building.
-Although the plans by both architects differed, both were in the Colonial Revival style.
+Although the plans by both architects differed, both were in the Classical Revival style.

 In late July 1915, George Carlton was hired as construction superintendant for the new building.
 On November 26, 1915, the VIA held its first meeting in the unfinished room that would become the library.
 By January 7, 1916, the VIA had spent $6,115.83 as the construction was close to being finished.
 By the start of 1917, approximately $8,000 had been spent to construct and furnish the building.
 The VIA owned the building free and clear because all funds had come from donations and fundraisers.
 This magnificent structure was later named in honor of John Anderson and Joseph Price, prominent members of the community and builders of the Hotel Ormond in1888.